 The Company estimates the fair value of its stock options using the Black-Scholes option pricing model, which uses as inputs the fair value of the Company's common stock, and certain management estimates, including the expected stock price volatility, the expected term of the award, the risk-free rate, and expected dividends.
 Expected volatility is calculated based on reported volatility data for a representative group of publicly traded companies for which historical information is available.
-The Company selects companies with comparable characteristics with historical share price information that approximates the expected term of the equity-based awards.
-The Company computes the historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period that approximates the calculated expected term of the stock options.
+The Company selects companies with comparable characteristics with historical share price information that approximates the expected term of the equivalent period that approximates the calculated expected term of the stock options.
 The Company will continue to apply this method until a sufficient amount of historical information regarding the volatility of its stock price becomes available.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant commensurate with the expected term assumption.
 The Company uses the simplified method, under which the expected term is presumed to be the midpoint between the vesting date and the end of the contractual term.
 The Company utilizes this method due to lack of historical exercise data.
 The expected dividend yield is assumed to be zero as the Company has no current plans to pay any dividends on common stock.
 The fair value of the restricted stock units are based on the Company's stock price on the date of the grant.

 The Company generally issues equity awards that are subject to either service-based vesting conditions and in limited instances, service-based and performance-based vesting conditions.
 Compensation expense for awards issued to grantees with service-based vesting conditions are recognized on a straight-line basis based on the grant date fair value over the associated requisite service period of the award, which is generally the vesting term.
-Compensation expense for awards to grantees with service-based and performance-based vesting conditions are recognized based on the grant-date fair value over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.
+Compensation expense for awards to grantees with service-based vesting conditions are recognized based on the grant-date fair value over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.
 As of each reporting date, the Company estimates the probability that specified performance criteria will be met and does not recognize compensation expense until it is probable that the performance-based vesting condition will be achieved.

 The Company evaluates whether an equity award should be classified and accounted for as a liability award or equity award for all equity-based compensation awards granted.
-As of March 31, 2024, all of the Company's equity-based awards were equity classified.
+As of June 30, 2024, all of the Company's equity-based awards were equity classified.
 Forfeitures are recognized as they occur.
 The Company classifies equity-based compensation expense in the accompanying consolidated statements of operations and comprehensive loss in the same manner in which the award recipient's salary and related costs are classified or in which the award recipient's service payments are classified, as applicable.